 Even though the novelty ice-cream bars, select bottled beverages, and popcorn are included with your admission, there are some party exclusive food and beverages that are available for purchase.
-Click here for the Foodie Guide for the event including photos, descriptions, and where you can find the items.
+Click here for the 2019 Foodie Guide for the event including photos, descriptions, and where you can find the items to get an idea of what will be available in 2020.
 We did not end up purchasing any extra treats during the night.
 We were happy with the included items mentioned above.
 But if you’re looking for an exclusive treat, then you’re in luck with Disney Villains After Hours.

 7 – Event Merchandise

 Also available to purchase are event-exclusive merchandise.
 There is also a variety of Villains themed merchandise featured (but you can get these anytime).
 You’ll find these items at the Emporium, Plaza del Sol Caribe Bazaar, Memento Mori, Fantasy Faire, Tomorrowland Light & Power Co., and Mickey Star Traders.
-Click here to get a look at some of the items you can purchase at the event.
+Click here to get a look at some of the items that were available for purchase in 2019

 8 – Special Castle Projections, Lighting & Mood Music